Now offline for the 2022 season, as the birds have left.

 Live video from some of Clarke Brunt's swift nestboxes.
 Click to start.

-This is nestbox #1 in which swifts have raised young in each year from 2012 to 2016.
+This is nestbox #1 in which swifts raised young each year from 2012 to 2021.

 The static picture from 2015 shows two adult swifts and their three young.

-This is nestbox #4 in which swifts raised young in each year from 2014 to 2016.
+This is nestbox #4 in which swifts raised young each year from 2014 to 2021.

 The static picture from 2016 shows both adult swifts at the nest.

-I don't guarantee that the video will remain online, or will be working at any given time.
-I have limited the number of people who can view at the same time, so try later if it doesn't work.
-I have also limited how long you can watch for - should be about 5 minutes, after which it will stop updating.
-You can stop and start again to watch more, but don't leave the live video running for extended periods, especially if you're not actually watching it.
+I don't guarantee that the video will remain online, or will be working at any given time, so try later if it doesn't work.
+Please don't leave the live video running for extended periods, especially if you're not actually watching it.
 You can close it (and return to the static image) without leaving the page by clicking the [x] at top-right of the video, or by hitting 'q' (while over the video).
 Hit 'f' while over the video for full-screen, or use the icon.
-Hitting ? (while over the video) will display keyboard commands.
-Clicking the video will pause or re-start it.
+Clicking the video (or spacebar) will pause or re-start it.

-There should be audio as well as video.
+There might be audio as well as video.